JeremyTallant/sales_dashboard/README.md

 ```
 ![image](images/distinct.png)

 By summing the values in these column within the pivot table, we can determine the unique count of customers and orders.
 Next, let's add an `Order Year` column adjacent to the `Order Date` column.
 This will allow us to filter our pivot table by year.
-We can extract the year from the order date using this formula:
+We can extract the year from the `Order Date` column using this formula:
 ```excel
 =YEAR([@[Order Date]])
 ```